Beginner’s Guide to Decoding DoDD 8570, 8570-M, and 8140

 Eventually, the 8570 manual was released, and so began the process of the cyber community abiding by these rules for managing and qualifying the cyber workforce.

-The manual outlined three levels within each of the IAT and the IAM categories, which correspond to the type of certification, the degree of experience, and extent of needed supervisory skills that a particular role requires.
+The manual outlined three levels within each of the IAT and the IAM categories, which correspond to the type of certification, the degree of experience, and the extent of needed supervisory skills that a particular role requires.

 You will often see an “Approved Baseline Certifications” chart showcasing three distinct levels, housing different certifications in each cell.
 The listed certifications are the minimum certification(s) a professional must hold to work in that particular role.
 This means that an individual must hold at least one of those listed certifications to satisfy the hiring requirements for a given role.